ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Discussion

-Additional evidence supports this evolutionary contrast.
-Chemical differentiation in other regions shows that molecular tracers such as DCN and N$_2$D$^+$ highlight different physical conditions \citep[e.g.,][]{sakai2022,DCN}, suggesting that similar mechanisms could be at play in G012.
+Additional evidence supporting this evolutionary contrast comes from chemical differentiation in other regions where molecular tracers such as DCN and N$_2$D$^+$ highlight different physical conditions \citep[e.g.,][]{sakai2022,DCN}, suggesting that similar mechanisms could be at play in G012.
 Moreover, the estimated lifetimes of high-mass prestellar cores in \citet{maxime2024} are comparable to the velocity gradient timescale in R1 ($\sim$\,0.1\,Myr), suggesting that the observed kinematic conditions may set a characteristic timescale for core formation.
-This supports a causal view where gas kinematics drive core assembly and evolution, rather than simply resulting from it, unlike feedback effects on molecular clouds.
-The contrasting core populations and timescales in R1 and R2 thus highlight how local dynamical conditions regulate star formation efficiency and rate.
+This supports a causal view where gas kinematics drive core assembly and evolution, rather than simply resulting from it.
+However, this interpretation likely applies primarly to the filament regions that are not strongly affected by external feedback.
+In the lower part of the extended R1 structure (only the region traced by DCN), which lies closer to the central \hh region, the gas kinematics may also be influenced by the expansion of the ionized bubble, potentially modifying the local conditions for core formation (see above).
+The contrasting core populations and timescales in R1 and R2 thus highlight how local dynamical conditions regulate the star formation efficiency and rate.
+Comparisons with other regions reinforce this evolutionary interpretation.
+As shown in Fig.~\ref{fig:evolution}, the PV-diagram features and line-mass profiles of R1 and R2 resemble those of filaments at different stages: R1 shares characteristics with the early-stage, quiescent L1482-S region \citep{gutierrez2021}, while R2 resembles the more evolved Orion ISF \citep{gonzalez2019}.
+For this comparison to be meaningful, it's important to verify that the datasets probe similar physical and kinematics scales.
+Although the angular resolutions differ among the above mentioned datasets, the physical resolutions are comparable.
+The \nthp observations of \cite{gonzalez2019} and \cite{gutierrez2021} have spatial resolutions of 17-22" at distances of 420-500 pc, corresponding to ~7-11\,kau, respectively.
+Our observations have a beam of ~2.3" at 2.4 kpc, corresponding to ~6\,kau.
+Therefore, all datasets probe similar physical scales along the filaments.
+The spectral resolution in our data (0.23 $\kms$) is moderately larger than in those studies (0.12-0.16 $\kms$), which may smooth very fine velocity substructure but doesn't affect the identification of global velocity gradients or velocity spread features discussed here.